Herophilos: Biography

+Medical knowledge

 Herophilos emphasised the use of the experimental method in medicine, for he considered it essential to found knowledge on empirical bases.
 He was a forerunner of the Empiric school of medicine, founded by Herophilos's pupil Philinus of Cos, which combined Herophilos's empirical impulses with critical tools borrowed from Pyrrhonist philosophy.
 However, the Empirics found Herophilos wanting, mounting two chief attacks against him: